-It would just be an option older players could switch on and it wouldn't effect the arcade type of game play younger players play.
+It just doesn't seem plausible to have two different physic models in one game, it just seems like a waste of time and money to cater to an extremely small playerbase.
+I don't even know how a game would work with two different physics models, especially when it comes to racing each other.It would just be an option older players could switch on and it wouldn't effect the arcade type of game play younger players play.
 When I switch it to hardcore mode and my Ferarri goes off the road it will get destroyed and stuck but that is a good IRL thing.
 Simulation players won't care if they don't get points for hitting signs.
 There focus will be on coming into first or beating a time and clean racing.
 Making a simulation option would only make the game appealing to more people and wouldn't change the arcade way of playing in any way if they don't want it just as switching brake assist on or off.

 A blend of sim and arcade...
 Sort of one-of-a-kind excellence:

 Moreover, some NFS (Need for Speed) titles have pretty good design on the game's theme. (illustration of the scene)

 That cinematic epic in The Run, and the extraordinary style in Underground...

 In Carbon's Canyon Duel, and Undercover's Highway Battle.